digital-asset/docs.daml.com/docs/2.7.0/docs/app-dev/authorization.rst

 by supplying a non-empty identity provider id and a `JWK Set <https://datatracker.ietf.org/doc/html/rfc7517>`_ URL which the participant node will use to retrieve the cryptographic data needed to verify the access tokens.

-When authenticating as a user from a non-default identity provider configuration your access tokens must contain the ``iss`` field whose value matches the identity provider id.
+When authenticating as a user from a non-default identity provider configuration, your access tokens must contain the ``iss`` field whose value matches the identity provider id.
-In case of the default identity provider configuration the ``iss`` field can be empty or omitted from the access tokens.
+In case of the default identity provider configuration, the ``iss`` field can be empty or omitted from the access tokens.

 Custom Daml Claims Access Tokens